Sidestep double brokering scams: A shipper’s 101

 Working through a freight broker?
 Confirm they’re using carrier vetting software, too.
 Even the best in the business need these tools now.

-Of course, no system can offer a 0% double brokering prevention guarantee—a smart scammer will absolutely slip through the cracks from time to time.
+Of course, no system can offer absolute protection against double brokered freight—a smart scammer will absolutely slip through the cracks from time to time.
 That’s why carrier vetting software can’t be your whole solution.

 Establish clear processes and protocols, and follow them rigorously:

-• Secure your login credentials with a password manager, like LastPass—including those you use to log into loadboards—and protect them with two-factor authentication (2FA)
+- Secure your login credentials with a password manager, like LastPass—including those you use to log into your favorite load board—and protect them with two-factor authentication (2FA)

 It’s dicey out there today.